JGefroh/JGefroh/README.md

 # Hi!
 I'm Joseph. :wave:

-I'm a hands-on leader with 10+ years of management and software engineering experience.
+I'm a hands-on leader with 10+ years of management and software engineering experience, primarily in web application development w/ Ruby on Rails and Javascript (Vue.js, React).

 I've led over 12 teams on major systems across both startups and enterprises, wearing multiple hats in the process - from engineer to architect to product manager to director.